Choose how you want to use our website:

 Your investment is your choice - Invesdor will enable you to invest in sustainable ideas and good business opportunities

-At first glance, it is enormously difficult for investors to achieve significant returns this year.
+At first glance, it is enormously complex for investors to achieve significant returns this year.
 High inflation is one of the biggest challenges.
 But if you take a closer look, you will see good opportunities.
-On Invesdor, several opportunities open up at once.

-Without a doubt, 2022 will go down in history as a year in which humanity has faced more diverse crises than in a long time.
 After the pandemic-related supply chain issue, which had already boosted the prices to rise significantly, the shortage of goods produced in Ukraine, for example, has further exacerbated price inflation.
 The result: inflation at a historically high level.
-Inflation rate in European Union was 10.40 percent in December of 2022.
-Although inflation in the Eurozone may have passed its peak by now, the European Central Bank (ECB) itself still expects an inflation rate of around 6 percent for the year as a whole.
+The inflation rate in European Union was 10.40 per cent in December of 2022.
+Although inflation in the Eurozone may have passed its peak by now, the European Central Bank (ECB) itself still expects an inflation rate of around 6 per cent for the year as a whole.

-Particularly in the current turbulent market environment, crowdfunding offers opportunities to invest in attractive, unlisted, companies.
-In the wake of the turbulence on the capital market and the associated inflation, the availability of venture capital has declined noticeably in recent months.
-In the course of this decline in demand, valuations for company investments have in turn been corrected downwards significantly - with the result that their entry prices are now quite attractive.
+In the wake of the turbulence in the capital market and the associated inflation, the availability of venture capital has declined noticeably in recent months.
+Valuations of growth companies have been significantly revised downwards, resulting in a very attractive valuation level.
 This offers investors the ideal opportunity to get in on promising companies.
 In other words: Those aiming for long-term investment success can now seize attractive return opportunities at low price levels, i.e. at particularly favourable prices.

-Those who become financially involved in these areas achieve two things.
-On the one hand, it is possible to increase one’s chances of a worthy return: one can profit from fixed interest rates, for example, as is possible in the field of renewable energies, or from the performance of growth companies.
+Those who become financially involved in the areas listed below achieve two things.
+On the one hand, it is possible to increase one’s chances of a worthy return: one can profit from fixed interest rates, for example, as is possible in renewable energy projects or from the performance of growth companies.
 This allows one to participate in exciting and promising trends at a very early stage, for example in:

 • clean energy